Results of FTA Support Measures

 Jeju’s Leading Resource Recovery Facility Built with Government Support

-Jeju’s particular sensitivity to manure treatment infrastructure further underscores the significance of this facility.
-Due to its mountainous terrain and high dependence on groundwater, improper manure management in Jeju can easily lead to contamination of rivers and spring water.
+The facility’s significance is further heightened by Jeju’s particular sensitivity regarding manure treatment infrastructure.
+Due to its mountainous terrain and heavy reliance on groundwater, improper management of manure in Jeju can easily lead to contamination of rivers and spring water.
 As a result, the local community places great importance on the technical standards and stable operation of manure treatment facilities.
 Hallasan Bio has been operating in a way that reliably meets local environmental standards through equipment and process systems tailored to these needs.
-Song Myeonghwa, CEO of Hallasan Bio, stated, "Given Jeju’s stringent environmental regulations, technological reliability is extremely important.
-The stability of the facility is directly linked to the foundation of the entire livestock industry, including the local community."
+Song Myunghwa, CEO of Hallasan Bio, stated, “Given Jeju’s stringent environmental regulations, technological reliability is extremely important,” adding, “The stability of the facility is directly linked to the foundation of the entire livestock industry, including the local community.”

 Jeju Hallasan Bio's biogas power generation facility.
 It is a key facility that produces electricity by utilizing gas generated through anaerobic fermentation, capable of producing up to 2000 kW of electricity per day.
 Photo by Kang Nahum

 Upon entering the facility, the first thing that stands out is the anaerobic digester.
-Manure is fermented at around 40 degrees Celsius in a sealed structure, during which odor components are separated and biogas is generated.
+Manure is fermented at about 40 degrees Celsius in a sealed structure, during which odor-causing substances are separated and biogas is generated.
 Hallasan Bio converts this gas into electricity for sale.
-In the past, when food waste leachate was also used, the facility produced 10,000 to 12,000 kW per day-enough to supply electricity to 500 households.
-Currently, it continues to produce about 2,000 kW per day, maintaining its role as a renewable energy source.
-CEO Song explained, "The amount of electricity produced varies depending on the composition of raw materials, but stable production is possible even with only livestock manure.
-We are contributing to both reducing the environmental burden of Jeju’s livestock industry and facilitating the energy transition."
+In the past, when food waste leachate was also used, the facility produced 10,000 to 12,000 kW per day-enough to supply 500 households.
+Currently, it still produces about 2,000 kW per day, maintaining its role as a source of renewable energy.
+CEO Song commented, “The amount of electricity produced varies depending on the composition of the raw materials, but stable production is possible with just livestock manure,” adding, “We are contributing to both reducing the environmental burden of Jeju’s livestock industry and facilitating the energy transition.”

 Filtration equipment used to refine livestock manure into high-purity liquid fertilizer.
 Photo by Kang Nahum

-The Hallasan Bio case is evaluated as evidence that the FTA domestic support measures have served as a catalyst for transforming the structure of the agricultural and livestock industries, going beyond simple subsidy support.
-As the virtuous cycle of converting manure into renewable energy and fertilizer has become established, the foundation of Jeju’s livestock industry has become more stable.
-CEO Song stated, "The era when manure was a burden on the local community is coming to an end.
-Resource recovery facilities have clearly become a key infrastructure supporting the sustainability of Jeju’s livestock industry."
+The Hallasan Bio case demonstrates that FTA domestic support measures have acted as a catalyst for restructuring the agricultural and livestock industries, going beyond simple subsidy support.
+As the virtuous cycle of converting manure into renewable energy and fertilizer has taken root, the foundation of Jeju’s livestock industry has become more stable.
+CEO Song said, “The era when manure was a burden to the local community is coming to an end,” adding, “Resource recovery facilities have firmly established themselves as core infrastructure supporting the sustainability of Jeju’s livestock industry.”

-Production support: Ministry of Agriculture, Food and Rural Affairs · Korea Rural Economic Institute
+Production Support: Ministry of Agriculture, Food and Rural Affairs; Korea Rural Economic Institute

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.